PeresViz/line-server-problem/readme.md

 ## How does this system work?

-This system exposes a REST API that return a line given its index inside a given text file.
+This system exposes a REST API that returns a line given its index inside a given text file.
 The API endpoint `/lines/<line index>` accepts a line index and returns the corresponding line from the text file.
 The system will consider all the lines (even blank ones).
 The line index starts with 0.
 This means that the first line of file corresponds to the index 0.

-## Building the system
+## Running the system

-For building the system you simply need to run the following command in your terminal:
+For running the system you simply need to run the following command in your terminal:

 `
 ./run.sh <name_of_text_file>.txt
 `
+That command will build and run the system automatically.

 You might need to add sudo to the command.